Growth model with externalities for energetic transition via MFG with common external variable: Mathematical analysis

-Together, these constants reflect the interplay between direct and indirect effects in the system.
-Direct interactions are captured by $C_4C_1$, where agents' decisions directly influence the external variable's dynamics.
-Indirect feedback effects, represented by $C_5(C_2 + C_3C_1)$, account for how changes in the external variable propagate through agents’ objectives and decisions.
+These constants, when considered together, reflect the interaction between the system's direct and indirect effects.
+Direct interactions are captured by $C_4C_1$, where countries' decisions directly influence the external variable's dynamics.
+Indirect feedback effects, represented by $C_5(C_2 + C_3C_1)$, account for how changes in the external variable propagate through countries’ objectives and decisions.
 The contraction condition holds when the amplification of interactions due to time horizon, sensitivity parameters, and stochastic fluctuations is sufficiently small, or when stabilising factors such as depreciation effectively limit the propagation of feedback in the system.

 \paragraph{Discussion on the contraction.}